msiddalingaiah/Sigma/Verilog/microcoded/README.md

 There are a few differences in this design:

 * Scalable design, rather than a series of bit-slices
-* Built in adder to support relative branching
+* Built in adder to support relative only branching (position independent code)

 ## Microprogramming